neezcha/neezcha.github.io/projects/jcch.md

 ### Miscellaneous Technology

-The Japanese Cultral Center of Hawai'i works hard to provide accessable information to the public and help reasearchers find records fast.
-Durring my time volunteering there it felt like they were alway undertaking a new task and striving to make things run smoother for their staff, volunteers, patrons, and the community.
-Natrually, this mean miscellaneous tasks would pop up and when they were technologically related I was there to help.
-This includes making a powerpoint scrolling through a list of names for those interned in Hawai'i durring WWII, and giving advice when planning for future projects or connecting two databases.
+The Japanese Cultural Center of Hawai'i works hard to provide accessible information to the public and help researchers find records fast.
+During my time volunteering there it felt like they were always undertaking a new task and striving to make things run smoother for their staff, volunteers, patrons, and the community.
+Naturally, this means miscellaneous tasks would pop up, and when they were technologically related I was there to help.
+This includes making a PowerPoint scrolling through a list of names for those interned in Hawai'i during WWII and giving advice when planning for future projects or connecting two databases.

 [View JCCH's website.](https://www.jcch.com/)